-The kind of learning this new world is demanding of us takes time.
+This kind of learning takes time.
 Whether we’re trying to strengthen existing skills, develop new ones, or reframe outdated beliefs, learning takes time.
 Time to explore, to think through, to practice, practice and then practice some more.
 The hard truth here is that months and months, not days or weeks of hard, disciplined work are required to achieve even modest levels of personal or professional expertise.
 And, It also takes the support of a trusted thought partner who knows about this, someone who’s willing to stand beside you through your thoughts, most challenging learning-journey moments.

 "Formal Education + Self-Directed Learning Experiments = Successful Personal and Professional Development"

 Whether you have personal issues to address or professional goals to realize, this equation makes it clear that, to be successful, you need to integrate your "Front-End" knowledge development efforts with your "Back-End" learning experiments; real learning only happens in the real world.
 Integrating your Front-End knowledge development efforts with your Back-End learning experiments only happens through the use of key learning skills.
 TLO’s Learning Resource Center is designed to assist you in your exploration, and in the development of these propositions, ideas, and skills.
 Clicking any of the navigation buttons that you see below will help you learn more about the ways in which TLO can help you develop the advanced learning skills you need to have mastered.
 If you want to both acquire the knowledge that’s relevant to your growth and successfully implement the learning experiments that will turn this new knowledge into new skillsets.